 For instance, someone born with a vagina may feel, act and identify as a man or someone born with a penis may feel, act and identify as a woman.
 These folks often describe themselves as transgender or trans.
 Some folks find that neither "man" nor "woman" fits them and they prefer other terms, like non-binary, genderqueer, or genderfluid.
 Everyone's experience of gender is valid.
 Everyone has the right to live as the gender that fits them best.

-Sex - when you're born, the doctor decides if you are male or female based on if you have a penis or vagina.
+"Your life experiences and your own preferences are the most important things to how you define yourself." - Lara Sex - when you're born, the doctor decides if you are male or female based on if you have a penis or vagina

-Gender - What defines someone as feminine or masculine, including how people expect you to behave as well as how you feel and identify.
+Gender - What defines someone as feminine or masculine, including how people expect you to behave as well as how you feel and identify